 You may find these solutions may help:

-If you take your infant or child to see a healthcare professional about reflux, they may recommend anti-regurgitation formulas.
-But if your little one is aged one to two years old, they may suggest Gaviscon Infant.
+If you take your child to see a healthcare professional about reflux, they may talk you through some of the advice above, such as breastfeeding and feeding schedules.
+They will take into account several factors such as your baby’s age, temperament towards food, and whether or not they were born prematurely.
+If they consider it a suitable path they may offer breastfeeding advice, or prescribe anti-regurgitation formulas.
+However, if your little one is aged one to two years old, they may suggest Gaviscon Infant.

-Remedies for adult reflux should not be given to young children or babies, but thankfully Gaviscon Infant is especially for infants and young children.
+Medications for adult reflux should not be given to young children or babies, but thankfully Gaviscon Infant is especially for that age group.

-If you are in any doubt about your infant or child's condition, always ask for advice from a paediatric dietician, paediatric nurse or your doctor (GP).
-But remember, very few babies and infants sufferer from acid reflux, so enjoy your special feeding times together while you can – our little ones aren't little for very long.
+If you are in any doubt about your child's condition, always ask for advice from a paediatric dietician, paediatric nurse or your doctor (GP).
+But remember, very few babies and infants suffer from acid reflux or GORD, so enjoy your special feeding times together while you can – our little ones aren't little for very long.

 All information presented is not meant to diagnose or prescribe.
 Gaviscon for Heartburn & Indigestion.
 Always read the label.
-Use only as directed.
-If symptoms persist see your healthcare professional.
+If symptoms are severe or prolonged you should consult a doctor or pharmacist.
+Medicines can affect the unborn baby.
+Always talk to your doctor or pharmacist before taking any medicine during pregnancy.